Get us in your inbox

 Best speakeasies in the U.S.

 It's first come, first served at Apothéke, if you can find it.
 Tucked behind a 200-year-old door underneath a 'Gold Flower Restaurant' sign at 9 Doyers Street in Manhattan's Chinatown, this lounge was once an opium den and its decor is inspired by apothecaries.
 Since 2008, Apotheke has been serving medicinal-inspired cocktails made with organic produce, herbs, and botanicals and a curated selection of absinthe.
 Cocktail categories include aphrodisiacs like the Deal Closer (Quinoa Vodka, Horny Goat Weed tea, cucumber, mint, lime, agave, and vanilla essence), euphorics like Devil's Playground (gin, dragon fruit, prickly pear, lime, agave, and absinthe mist), and stress relievers like Pink Panther (rum with palo santo, blood orange, pink guava, coconut milk, lime, and agave).
-Apothéke is so popular it opened an outpost in downtown Los Angeles in 2018 and a second New York location, Apotheke NoMad, this year.
+Apothéke is so popular it opened an outpost in downtown Los Angeles and a second New York location, Apotheke NoMad.

 Advertising